-1 Project Name Business Development Financial Assistance Program Target Area City-wide Goals Supported Provide economic and workforce development Needs Addressed Economic and Workforce Development Funding CDBG: \$475,000 Description The program provides loans, grants, grant-to-loans/loans-to-grants and interest rate subsidies to city businesses or businesses which are relocating to the City which are expanding and creating jobs.
-Funding can be used for purchase and renovation (interior and exterior) of real estate, purchase of machinery and equipment (including security equipment), predevelopment services including environmental testing, feasibility & planning studies and architectural assistance, targeted support to MWBEs, and working capital including payroll, insurance, utilities, lease/mortgage, inventory, supplies, and accounting services.
+1 Project Name Business Development Financial Assistance Program Target Area City-wide Goals Supported Provide economic and workforce development Needs Addressed Economic and Workforce Development Funding CDBG: \$439,325 Description The program provides loans, grants, grant-to-loans/loans-to-grants and interest rate subsidies to city businesses or businesses which are relocating to the City which are expanding and creating jobs.
+Funding can be used for purchase and renovation (interior and exterior) of real estate, purchase of machinery and equipment (including security equipment), predevelopment services including environmental testing, feasibility & planning studies and architectural assistance, targeted support to MWBEs, and working capital including payroll, insurance, utilities, lease/mortgage, inventory, supplies, architectural and accounting services.
 Funds may also be used in environmental remediation associated with projects in development.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 15 businesses; 100 jobs created/retained Location Description City-wide Planned Activities All activities focus on facilitating business growth for established and new businesses which are creating and retaining jobs.
-Funds for building construction, expansions and facades improve the appearance of neighborhood commercial corridors and industrial parks.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities 12 businesses; 150 jobs created/retained Location Description City-wide Planned Activities All activities focus on facilitating business growth for established and new businesses which are creating and retaining jobs.
+Funds for building construction, expansions and facades improve the appearance of neighborhood commercial corridors and industrial parks and areas.
 Funds are utilized to recruit a diverse set of new businesses and increase the number of entrepreneurial firms.
-2 Project Name Neighborhood Commercial Assistance Program Target Area City-wide Goals Supported Revitalize business/commercial areas Needs Addressed Economic and Workforce Development Funding CDBG: \$75,000
+2 Project Name Neighborhood Commercial Assistance Program Target Area City-wide Goals Supported Revitalize business/commercial areas Needs Addressed Economic and Workforce Development Funding CDBG: \$195,255

-Description This program supports two activities: small business grant programs, including 1. the Small Business Matching Grant program and the ORDER grant program, for essential neighborhood service businesses and micro-enterprises and businesses that create jobs for low and moderate income individuals and 2. business association support.
+Description This program supports the Small Business Grant program for essential neighborhood service businesses and micro-enterprises and businesses that create jobs for low and moderate income individuals.

-Target Date 6/30/2022
+Target Date 6/30/2023

-Estimate the number and type of families that will benefit from the proposed activities 9 businesses assisted
+Estimate the number and type of families that will benefit from the proposed activities 27 businesses assisted

-Location Description
+Location Description City-wide

 Planned Activities All activities focus on facilitation of business growth for established and new businesses which are creating and retaining jobs.
 Funding for this program is aligned with the strategic plan to facilitate business growth and enhance neighborhoods by retaining anchor businesses, growing existing businesses, increasing the capacity of business associations, and creating and retaining jobs.

 3 Project Name Street Liaison

 Target Area City-wide

 Goals Supported Provide public services

 Needs Addressed Economic and Workforce Development

-Funding
+Funding CDBG: \$90,000

-Description Function as a liaison between the City of Rochester Business Development Team, Neighborhood Service Center Administrator and neighborhood businesses; Provide detailed reports of business activities and concerns faced by businesses to City of Rochester staff; Work collaboratively with business associations, neighborhood groups, residents and City of Rochester staff to attract and populate business corridors with products and services that meet the consumer needs of the local and greater community.
+Description Function as a liaison between the City of Rochester Business Development Team, Neighborhood Service Center Administrator and neighborhood businesses; Provide detailed reports of business activities and concerns faced by businesses to City of Rochester staff; Work collaboratively with business associations, and City of Rochester staff to attract and populate business corridors with products and services that meet the consumer needs of the local and greater community.

-Target Date 6/30/2022
+Target Date 6/30/2023

 Estimate the number and type of families that will benefit from the proposed activities 200 businesses

 Location Description City-wide